Unilever: Dove

 Dove describes itself as being dedicated to "help ... women develop a positive relationship with the way they look – helping them raise their self-esteem and realize their full potential".
-Dove employs the use of advertising for its products to display its messages of positive self-esteem.
+Dove uses advertising to display messages of positive self-esteem.
 In September 2004 Dove created a Real Beauty campaign, focusing predominately on women of all shapes and colour.
 Later in 2007, this campaign furthered itself to include women of all ages.
 This campaign consisted mostly of advertisements, shown on television and popularised by the internet.
-Dove fell under scrutiny from the general public as they felt the Dove advertisements described the opinion that cellulite was still unsightly and that women's aging process was something for which to be ashamed.
+Dove fell under scrutiny from the general public as they felt the Dove advertisements described the opinion that cellulite was still unsightly and that women's ageing process was something for which to be ashamed.